-I save a lot of shelf space drying tomatoes and fruit which are easily stored in bags in a draw rather than on a shelf in a can or bottle, which takes up space and frankly is a much longer preserving process than dehydrating it.
+I save a lot of shelf space drying tomatoes and fruit which are easily stored in bags in a drawer rather than on a shelf in a can or bottle, which takes up space and frankly is a much longer preserving process than dehydrating it.

 For example, as any ‘grow your own’ fanatic already knows, zucchinis are easy as pie to grow, but you generally lose a few on the way to various pests and mildews.
-Maybe it was the hard winter, maybe growing them under polythene early helped, either way there’s going to be a glut.
+Maybe it was the hard winter, maybe growing them under polythene early helped, either way, there’s going to be a glut.
 There always is.

 Sure, I give away bucket loads to neighbors, often swopping for their glut of something I haven’t got.
 But there are limits to what the locals can cope with!

 Freezing never works well, it doesn’t work with any really liquid-filled fruit or vegetables but read on because there is a better way to preserve them – plus a little known but very healthy way to use your surplus zucchinis – and other fruits and vegetables for months to come.

 Grated then dehydrated zucchini works like gangbusters when you want to thicken up an autumn casserole, it adds no flavor to speak of, but will thicken the gravy leaving it with a silky sheen, rather like arrowroot.
 It takes up so little space too.

 Cooking for an insulin-dependent diabetic has its challenges and thickening food without adding salt or more flour-based products have been solved with grated dried zucchini.

 All winter long, the goodness of summer can be used to thicken soups, stews, beef or lamb casseroles and goulash.
 It even works with watery stewed fruits that need a little perking up – just a handful of dehydrated zucchini adds no flavor and thickens perfectly.